argonne-lcrc/user-guides/docs/allocation-management/allocations.md

 ### Node Hours (Improv Cluster)

+Allocations on Improv are provided (and should be requested) in Node Hours.
+1 node on Improv has 128 CPU Cores.
+When requesting or viewing your allocation(s), please take this into consideration.
+Balances, transactions and other sbank details displayed from sbank commands will update every 5 minutes.

 `Node Hours = Number of Nodes Used × Time in Hours`

 - **Number of Nodes Used**: The quantity of compute nodes utilized for the job.